HJTSO/blockchain_notary_service/README.md

 **Parameters**

 ```
-hash - The hash of one block created before
+hash - The hash of one block created
 ```

 **Example**